-8.3.
+8.2.
 Bank accounts

-No more than 5 percent of the value of the Fund may be invested in bank accounts with a maturity not exceeding 12 months.
+The Company may acquire on behalf of the Fund bank accounts containing deposits with a term not exceeding 12 months.
 These bank accounts must be held on blocked accounts at a credit institution that has its registered office in a member state of the European Union or another state that is a party to the Agreement on the EEA, or at a credit institution that has its registered office in a non-member state, provided that it is subject to the prudential rules considered by BaFin to be equivalent to those laid down in EU law.
 Unless specified otherwise in the "Special Investment Conditions", these bank accounts may be denominated in foreign currencies.